Fact based stock research

 CONSOLIDATED RANK: SAFETY

-Last update of Safety Rank: 2-May-2024.
+Last update of Safety Rank: 24-Apr-2025.
 Stock analysis on safety metrics: The higher the rank, the lower the leverage of Toronto Dominion Bank and the more cash is available to service its debt.

 Sentiment Metrics in Detail